 Biological effects are not expected to be substantially different between Alternative 1 (No Action) and Preferred Alternative 2, since the allocation percentages would be similar and do not affect the total ACL specified in Action 1.
 The commercial sector has effective in-season AMs in place to prevent the commercial ACL from being exceeded.
 Golden tilefish are most likely to be captured with species such as yellowedge grouper, warsaw grouper, snowy grouper, silk snapper, and wreckfish.
 However, many of the overlapping occurrences for these species with golden tilefish were minimal except for yellowedge grouper.

 Substantial changes in fishing effort or behavior are not expected as a result of this action, thus the proposed sector and gear type allocations under this action would not be expected to result in any biological effects, positive or negative, on co-occurring species (refer to BPA in Appendix G).
+There are no expected impacts to EFH from this action.

-- 1 (No Action) Retain the current recreational sector and commercial sector allocations as 3.00% and 97.00%, respectively, of the revised total annual catch limit for golden tilefish. - 2.
+Alternative 1 (No Action).
+Retain the current recreational sector and commercial sector allocations as 3.00% and 97.00%, respectively, of the revised total annual catch limit for golden tilefish.

+Preferred Alternative 2.
 Allocate 96.70% of the revised total annual catch limit for golden tilefish to the commercial sector and 3.30% of the revised total annual catch limit for golden tilefish to the recreational sector.

-Note: Within the commercial sector 25% is allocated to hook and line (HL) component and 75% to the longline (LL) component. - \See Chapter 2 for detailed language of alternatives.
+Note: Within the commercial sector 25% is allocated to hook and line (HL) component and 75% to the longline (LL) component.

+\See Chapter 2 for detailed language of alternatives.
 Preferred indicated in bold.